jgm/pandoc/CONTRIBUTING.md

 Make sure you can reproduce the bug with the latest released version of pandoc (or, even better, the development version).

-Your report should give detailed instructions for how to reproduce the problem, including
+Your report should give detailed, *reproducible* instructions, including

+  * the pandoc version (check using `pandoc -v`)
   * the exact command line used
   * the exact input used
   * the output received
   * the output you expected instead

 A small test case (just a few lines) is ideal.
-If your input is large, try to whittle it down to the minimum necessary to illustrate the problem.
+If your input is large, try to whittle it down to a *minimum working example*.

 Out of scope?
 -------------